ocean-onion/BDCraft-maybe/docs/economy/market.md

    - Select "Associates" tab and click on empty slots to add players
    - Maximum 5 associates per market
    - Associates must be online when added
+   - Associates can ONLY be added through the Market Owner GUI, not through commands

 2. **Associate Permissions**:
    - Can build collector houses using House Tokens